-Contact the association and say you are interested in speaking with a professional in the field, as you are considering that career.
+Contact the association and say you are interested in speaking with a professional in the field, as you're considering that career.
 They may be willing to share names or pass along your contact information.

-STEP 2: Conducting Reach Outs
+STEP 2: CONDUCTING REACH OUTS

-Once you have a solid list of contacts you would like to interview, you will need to reach out to each one to see if they would be open to meeting and speaking with you.
+Once you have a solid list of contacts you would like to interview, you'll need to reach out to each one to see if they would be open to meeting and speaking with you.